Mitorisia/Komugari/README.md

 ### Running
 Open a command window where you want the bot to be installed.
-    -This is done through pressing `shift + right click` in the desired folder
+This is done through pressing `shift + right click` in the desired folder
 ```bash
 # Enter into the Komugari folder
 cd path/to/Komugari